edubart/nelua-lang/docs/pages/libraries.md

   pause: usize, -- The collector pause (default 200).
   membytes: usize, -- Total allocated memory currently being tracked by the GC (in bytes).
   lastmembytes: usize, -- Total allocated memory tracked just after the last collection cycle.
-  minaddr: usize, -- Minimum pointer address tracked by the GC.
+  addrormask: usize, -- OR bit mask for pointer address being tracked by the GC.
-  maxaddr: usize, -- Maximum pointer address tracked by the GC.
+  addrandmask: usize, -- AND bit mask for pointer address being tracked by the GC.
   stacktop: usize, -- Stack top address.
   stackbottom: usize, -- Stack bottom address.
-  frees: vector(pointer, GeneralAllocator), -- List of pointers to be freed.
+  finalizeitems: vector(pointer, GeneralAllocator), -- List of pointers to be finalized.
-  markranges: vector(GCMarkRange, GeneralAllocator), -- List of ranges to be scanned.
+  scanranges: vector(GCScanRange, GeneralAllocator), -- List of ranges to be scanned.
   items: hashmap(pointer, GCItem, nil, nil, GeneralAllocator), -- Map of all tracked allocations.
+  rootitems: hashmap(pointer, usize, nil, nil, GeneralAllocator), -- Map of all tracked root allocations.
 }
 ```